Fleet Manager Manual — OneRoad

 View the live fleet dashboard

 The main dashboard shows your entire fleet at a glance.
-Colour-coded status indicators let you see who is driving, resting, or in breach — without clicking into individual records.
+Colour-coded status indicators show who is driving, resting, or in breach — without clicking into individual records.

 2